|

 and Neurological Neoteny

-enrichment juvenilizes brains, extending the neotenous trend in human
+Neurological enrichment in weightlessness juvenilizes brains, continuing into outer space the neotenous trend established already in human evolution.

 enriched

-by weightlessness, or any other enriching environment, do not necessarily
+by weightlessness, or any other enriching environment, will not necessarily

 exhibit high intelligence—at

-least not intelligence of the sort measured by college-entrance exams
+least not the sort of intelligence measured by college-entrance exams.

-because brain enrichment has acquired a political dimension.
-Developmental
+has acquired a political dimension.
+Developmental neurology has spawned

 "In